emilio-martinez/is-datatype/README.md

 There are a number of options available to `is`, but perhaps the most important detail to keep in mind is that there are specific option sets that will benefit certain data types exclusively, e.g., `exclEmpty` is only applicable to `string`.
 There is no negative impact to the validation outcome if options irrelevant to the data type being evaluated are passed into `is`; instead, the extraneous options will be ignored.

 Because the options available to `is` are described by the `isOptions` interface, environments where Typescript is available will highly benefit from the hinting that is provided.
-This is particularly useful because IDEs will show only the valid available values relbased on to the variable data type being passed as the first parameter of `is`.
-In any regular Javascript enviorment, however, while there will be no type hinting benefits, the same exact functionality is available.
+This is particularly useful because IDEs will show only the valid available values based on to the variable data type being passed as the first parameter of `is`.
+In any regular Javascript environments, however, while there will be no type hinting benefits, the same exact functionality is available.

 The default values for options are: